gmoehrke/QNodes/README.md

 {"trigger":"on"} | Emulates a sensor hit - if motion was *off*, it is set to *on* and the timeout period begins {"trigger":"off"} | Emulates the timer reaching 0.
 If motion is *on*, this sets it to *off* and sets current timeout to 0 {"trigger":"off","temp_disable":nnn} | Same as above, but disables motion detection for nnn milliseconds after motion is set to *off*
+{"curr_timeout":nnn}|Set the timout of (only) the current cycle.
+This will override the current countdown and set the timeout (in milliseconds) to restart at the specified value.
+The new timeout will remain in effect until the timer counts down to 0 *or* a manual trigger:off or override command is received.